uhpool/UHPool/README.md

-# bowfolios
+# UHPool
-Portfolios and networking for the University of Hawaii commnity.
+An app for University of Hawaii students and faculty to find others willing together to car pool to UH campuses.